-CHIS Church History Courses
+Church History Course Descriptions

-5100 History of Christianity
+CHIS

-This course provides a survey of the history of Christianity from its inception through the present as viewed through the lens of biblical reconciliation.
+5100 Church History This course provides a survey of the history of Christianity from its inception through the present as viewed through the lens of biblical reconciliation.
 This course is a foundational study committed to employing academically sound research and methods in pursuit of an integrated understanding of the social, intellectual, theological, and political elements of historic Christianity.

-5900 1 hr.
-Research Design: Principles and Skills This course allows for methods of research, bibliography, and design for project or thesis, with attention to form and principles of writing.
+3 hrs.
+5900 Research Design: Principles and Skills This course allows for methods of research, bibliography, and design for project or thesis, with attention to form and principles of writing.
 SAME AS: BLAN/INTS/NEWT/OLDT/THST 5900.
-6010 The Quest for Holiness and Unity 3 hrs.
-Students will study the background and history of the Church of God Reformation Movement, with particular attention given to the role of the Church of God in world Christianity.
+1 hr.
+6010 Church of God History Students will study the background and history of the Church of God Reformation Movement, with particular attention given to the role of the Church of God in world Christianity.
 Formerly HCUS 6010.

-6020 (Denominational) History and Background

-This course is designed for students not affiliated with the Church of God.
+3 hrs.
+6020 (Denominational) History and Background This course is designed for students not affiliated with the Church of God.
 Name of denomination inserted at time of registration.
 OFFERED: On demand in a manner approved by student's denomination.
-Formerly HCUS 6020.

-6100 History of Christian Mission 3 hrs.
-Historical survey of missionary movements of the Christian faith beginning with the first century.
+3 hrs.
+6100 History of Christian Mission Historical survey of missionary movements of the Christian faith beginning with the first century.
 Attention is given to movements within the church that contributed in unusual ways to expansion into the non-Christian world, including monasticism, pietism, evangelical awakenings, and ecumenism.
-Formerly HCUS 6070.

-7010 The History of Early Christianity (through 451 CE)

-A contextual study of Christianity's first four centuries, taking into account the varied expressions of the faith from its development as a relatively minor sect within Judaism in first century Palestine through its unlikely establishment as the religion of an empire.
+PREREQUISITE: CHIS 5100 3 hrs.
+7010 The History of Early Christianity (through 451 CE) A contextual study of Christianity's first four centuries, taking into account the varied expressions of the faith from its development as a relatively minor sect within Judaism in first century Palestine through its unlikely establishment as the religion of an empire.
 Key movements, scripture, liturgy and worship, important figures as well as the sometimes tumultuous and divisive theological controversies that divided Christians during this era will be examined.

-7020 Christianity in the Medieval Period (450-1500 CE)

-A study of Christianity in its varied forms from the Fourth Ecumenical Council of Chalcedon into the Enlightenment period.
+PREREQUISITE: CHIS 5100 3 hrs.
+7020 Christianity in the Medieval Period (450-1500 CE) A study of Christianity in its varied forms from the Fourth Ecumenical Council of Chalcedon into the Enlightenment period.
 Though the course will primarily focus on the Latin Christianity promoted from Rome and Orthodox Christianity promulgated from Constantinople, it will also give attention to outsiders whose worship of Christ challenged the theological/philosophical traditions of these two religious centers.
 In this course, attention will be given to how these Christian traditions made saints and engaged monarchs, popes, bishops, monks, mystics, and "heretics."
 Also germane to the study will be how sacred texts were read and how Christians related to non-Christian religions.
+PREREQUISITE : 3 hrs.

+CHIS 5100

+CHIS (cont.)